-My Homeschool is a complete syllabus for Australian homeschoolers that has been used for registration by many NSW homeschoolers.
+My Homeschool is a complete syllabus for Australian homeschoolers that has been successfully used for registration by hundreds of NSW homeschoolers.
 We have done most of the planning and linking to the syllabus for you.
 You just need to add specifics for your child.
 Our graded courses also provide you with templates and a Getting Registered Course that will make it much easier.

 Disclaimer: This is not legal advice but information from my own research and experience.